We may earn affiliate commissions for the recommended products. Learn more.

 The Aura mobile app – in this case, the Aura Android app – is a well-designed and easy-to-use app that puts most of the Aura experience directly in your pocket.
 For initial setup and detailed examinations of your credit file, I suggest using the Aura Identity Theft Protection webpage from your desktop or laptop computer.
 But for on-the-go updates, Aura’s Android app is an accessible window into your protection status.

 1. No social media monitoring.
-In contrast with some competitors, Aura does not directly monitor social media accounts for identity threats.
+In contrast with some competitors, I noticed that Aura does not directly monitor social media accounts for identity threats.

 2. No direct USPS address change monitoring.
 With Aura, you may be slower to discover that someone has stolen your postal mail than with some rivals.

 3. User interface.
-Some users find Aura's dashboard difficult to navigate, mostly because the key features of alerts and identity monitoring are not as easily viewed as they could be.
+I also found the user interface a bit clunky at times.
+Some users, including myself, have also found Aura's dashboard difficult to navigate, mostly because the key features of alerts and identity monitoring are not as easily viewed as they could be.

 4. Tech challenges.
 Some users complain about poor app performance and inability to connect to the VPN, especially on public Wi-Fi.